 The Ladder of Kotor is a historic cross-country route connecting to the town of Kotor.
 While it isn’t exactly a ladder, it’s a steep and zigzagging path, where you’ll feel like you’re going through an infinite series of U-turns.

 But once you’re out in the open, you’ll find the village ruins of Spiljari and the captivating (however, dilapidated) St. George’s Church.
-When you reach the top, you’ll find the fantastic views of the Kotor Bay.
+When you reach the top, you’ll find the fantastic views of Kotor Bay.

 Just remember that while it’s an easy trek, it can be tough on your knees.
 I recommend using hiking sticks to keep balance and avoid straining your knees too much.